berrysauce/ingredients/README.md

 > [!IMPORTANT]
-> The domain for ingredients is being switched from "ingredients.tech" to "ingredients.work".
+> The domain for Ingredients was switched from "ingredients.tech" to "ingredients.work".
 I no longer own the old domain.

 Ingredients is a website scanner that is able to determine the "ingredients" (or technologies) behind a website.